 Interpretation: Organization staff may be responsible for assessing different areas of risk throughout the year and sending the results of the assessments to the governing body to inform its annual review of overall risks.

-Examples: Areas of potential risk can include, for example:

-compliance with legal requirements;

-disruption of operations due to a public health emergency;

-technology and information management;

-insurance and liability;

-health and safety of administrative and service environments;

-human resources practices, including use of independent contractors and volunteers;

-contracting practices and compliance;

-client rights and confidentiality issues;

-financial risks;

-public relations, branding, and reputation; and

-conflicts of interest.
+Examples: Regarding element c, potential risks associated with the use of AI can include, but are not limited to, confidentiality breaches; over-reliance; legal or regulatory compliance, including privacy laws; cybersecurity threats; ethical concerns, including bias, fairness, and equity of outputs; quality and reliability considerations, including misinformation; intellectual property concerns; and environmental impacts.

-Financial risk assessment involves the identification of factors or conditions related to funding and financial health that may pose a threat to the achievement of an organization's objectives and mission including, for example, the effectiveness and efficiency of financial operations and the reliability of financial reporting.
+Examples: Regarding element i, financial risk assessment involves the identification of factors or conditions related to funding and financial health that may pose a threat to the achievement of an organization's objectives and mission including, for example, the effectiveness and efficiency of financial operations and the reliability of financial reporting.
 Areas of known financial risk include:

 fraud and misuse of funds;